Leadership in Higher Education Conference 2020

 Conference Tracks and Descriptions

-Assessment is an important issue for academic leaders, as states, accrediting bodies, students, and parents all look for evidence of quality.
+Evaluation and assessment are important issues for academic leaders, as states, accrediting bodies, students, and parents all look for evidence of quality.
 Academic leaders must understand how to work with accreditors, identify trends in state assessment and compliance, and carry out strategic planning for evaluation and assessment.
-Sessions in this track focus on concrete, actionable strategies to address the challenges of assessment.
+This track will include best practices, proven strategies, and models for designing and executing an evaluation plan.

 How do we recruit and support faculty throughout their careers?
 This track considers the tools, resources, programs, behaviors, and leadership skills needed to hire, promote and sustain a vibrant and engaged faculty across ranks, disciplines, and institutional settings.
 Submissions to this track should address issues related to faculty development, assessment, mentoring, promotion and tenure, annual reviews, coaching, or other topics related to academic personnel and their concerns.

 6. Institutional Culture and Climate

 The culture of a university consists of the set of values that helps the university's faculty, staff, students, and administrators understand which actions are considered acceptable and which actions are considered unacceptable.
 Climate looks at the present moment: what is the atmosphere like for members of the faculty, staff, students, and administrators?
 Culture has an historical basis: who we are and what are our values on the basis of where we have been?

 Academic leaders must foster a known set of values indicating their importance to key stakeholders in order to facilitate the operational efficiency of the university.
 This track will include presentations on managing and improving institutional culture and climate and dealing with the problems that arise at the department and college level.